 This miracle fruit has natural sugars, carbohydrates, and potassium.
 It provides more energy than caffeine and boosts your glycogen stores.
 They can be eaten fresh or can be combined with a salad.
 A banana shake without added sugar will also do.

-Brown rice, Black beans & Vegetables:
+Brown rice, Black beans & Vegetables

 Black beans are a good source of protein, rice gives carbohydrates, and vegetables keep you refreshed.
 This perfect combo can provide you with amino acids to promote muscle anabolism and is also a slow-releasing source of energy.
 This kind of meal is ideally consumed 2 to 3 hours before a workout.

-Chicken, Sweet potato & Green beans:
+Chicken, Sweet potato & Green beans

 If you do not prefer rice, you can just replace it with boiled sweet potato and beans to get the same results.

-Almond butter, Banana (or Apple) & Coconut:
+Almond butter, Banana (or Apple) & Coconut

-Load the eggs with your favorite veggies and cheese, bake them heartily and eat.
+Freshly grated coconut mixed with banana or apple and almond butter is a package of all needed protein and carbs.
+Baked broccoli, Cheese & Pepper omelet: Load the eggs with your favorite veggies and cheese, bake them heartily and eat.
 This tasty dish will not let you down.

 This is the ultimate pre-workout snack.
 It contains all the complex carbohydrates and is also a good source of soluble fiber Beta-glucan.
 Oats can be consumed around 2 hours prior to a workout to get a slow-releasing energy source that continues through your workouts.
-Adding a scoop of (whey) protein supplement to the oatmeal is an excellent idea to get a great dose of protein and muscle-protecting amino acids.
+Adding a scoop of whey protein supplement to the oatmeal is an excellent idea to get a great dose of protein and muscle-protecting amino acids.

-Homemade protein bars:
+Homemade protein bars

-Banana-Peanut butter bites:
+Banana-Peanut butter bites

-Egg & Vegetable sandwich:
+Egg & Vegetable Sandwich

-Peanut butter & Chocolate protein shake:
+Peanut butter & Chocolate protein shake

 This shake will curb your sugar cravings.
 Add a dash of whey protein or a plant-based protein powder and cinnamon powder along with peanut butter.

 Regardless of whether you are performing high-intensity or low-intensity exercises, you will benefit from supplementing your diet with these products as they provide the necessary nutrients to build muscle in a concentrated, readily available form and fill up the gaps in the diet.
-While the first thing that generally comes to most peoples’ mind when thinking about nutrition supplements are the terms “whey protein,” “creatine,” and of course, the notorious “post-workout anabolic window”, what many people often overlook is the vital importance of pre-workout nutrition for long-term muscle-building goals.
+While the first thing that generally comes to most peoples’ minds when thinking about nutrition supplements are the terms “whey protein,” “creatine,” and of course, the notorious “post-workout anabolic window”, what many people often overlook is the vital importance of pre-workout nutrition for long-term muscle-building goals.

-Branched-chain Amino Acids (BCAAs):
+Branched-chain Amino Acids (BCAAs)

-Whey Protein Isolate:
+Whey Protein Isolate